nodejs/node/doc/api/async_hooks.md

 the asynchronous operations created within the callback.
 Any `getStore()` call done within the callback function will always return `undefined`.

-Optionally, arguments can be passed to the function.
-They will be passed to the callback function.
+The optional `args` are passed to the callback function.

-If the callback function throws an error, it will be thrown by `exit` too.
+If the callback function throws an error, the error is thrown by `exit()` too.
-The stacktrace will not be impacted by this call and the context will be re-entered.
+The stacktrace is not impacted by this call and the context is re-entered.

 Example: